rohanpmoore/portfolio/README.md

 _Alternatively, you can visit the GH-Pages version of the website [here](https://rohanpmoore.github.io/portfolio/)._

-## Existing Bugs

-* _The GH-Pages version of the site appears to have a bugged background, maintaining the background from several commits previous._

 ## Support and Contact Details

 _If you discover a bug or want to make a suggestion or comment, send me an email at rohanpmoore@gmail.com or file an issue on Github._